joshuaduke/joshuaduke/README.md

 ## 🚀 About Me

-I am a Front-End Web Developer based in Mississauga, Ontario, Canada. with a strong passion for problem-solving and design through code.
-With a background in Computer Programming and Analysis at Seneca College.
-I bring a keen eye for detail and a deep commitment to user-centric design and development.
+I am a Front-End Web Developer based in Cambridge, UK, with a strong passion for digital creativity and problem-solving through code.
+With a background in Product Design, I bring a keen eye for detail and a deep commitment to user-centric design and development.
 I find web development deeply rewarding as it allows me to transform concepts into functional, user-friendly applications.
-My preferred stack is MERN (mongoDB, Express, React, Node.js).
-I work professionally as a Software Developer but I like to dabble and do some Back End development work when I am working on a personal project.
-I enjoy learning and exploring new technologies.
+The ability to contribute to projects that enhance user experiences and make a positive impact online is what drives my commitment to this field.

 - 🌱 I’m currently learning **Python**, **React**, **Next.js**, **TypeScript**, **Backend Development**
+- 👯 I’m looking to collaborate on a **Full-Stack Web Application for an independent Gym business**
 - 💻 Connect with me!: **https://www.linkedin.com/in/joshua-duke/**
 - 📫 Reach out to me!: **joshuadukedev@gmail.com**
 - 👨🏻‍💻 Check out my Portfolio: **https://www.joshuaduke.com/**